 A Certified Clinical Medical Assistant is a multi-skilled Allied Health professional whose responsibilities may include administrative/office duties along with clinical skills consisting of obtaining patient vital signs and histories, performing phlebotomy and lab procedures, and performing electrocardiograms (ECGs) on patients.
 A competent Clinical Medical Assistant must have proficient multi-tasking skills, special communication skills, exceptional organizational skills, and good manual dexterity.

-This 30-week program consists of classes three days per week for a total of 376 classroom hours.
-In addition, each student will be required to complete 74 lab hours in school plus 160 externship hours in a clinical setting.
+This program consists of a total of 500 classroom/lab hours.
+In addition, each student will be required to complete 160 externship hours in a clinical setting.
 After the successful completion of this course, the student will be eligible to sit for the NHA (National Healthcareer Association) National Certification Exam.

 Medical Administrative Assistants are Allied Health professionals that may also be referred to as a Medical Office Secretary or Medical Office Assistant.
 The Certified Medical Administrative Assistant will perform administrative tasks to help keep the physicians’ offices and clinics running efficiently.
 A competent Medical Administrative Assistant must have proficient multi-tasking skills, special communication skills, and exceptional organizational skills.
 Training in this program includes medical terminology, managing appointments, communications skills, managing office finances, computer operations, health information management and protection, health insurance and reimbursement, and medical office management.

-This 12-week program consists of classes three days per week for a total of 105 classroom hours and 15 in-school lab hours.
+This program consists of 136 classroom/ computer lab hours.
 In addition, there is an externship component consisting of a minimum of 70 hours in a clinical setting.
 After successful completion of this course, the student will be eligible to sit for the National Healthcareer Association (NHA) National Certification Exam.